adsar/GettingAndCleaning/CodeBook.md

 -----------------------------------------------------------------------------
   01. Read X_test.txt
   02. Read features.txt
-  03. Assign names to teh variables, from the features.txt content
+  03. Assign names to the variables, from the features.txt content
   04. Remove special chars [-+()] from the variables' names
   05. Subset the data frame, keeping only those columns containing "std" or "mean" in the name